aadarsha101/aadarsha101/README.md

 ## Hi there 👋
+Its me  Aadarsha Majhi .
+I live in Samakhusi !

 <!--
 **aadarsha101/aadarsha101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.